Updated October 2025

-With over 380 million monthly users, Roblox is the most popular gaming platform right now on the internet.
+With over 380 million monthly users, Roblox is one of the most popular gaming platforms for kids.
 Similar to Creativerse and Minecraft, Roblox is a platform for connecting and socializing in a three-dimensional visualization.

 For most users, Roblox is just a video gaming platform where kids and adults can create and play games.
 However, with its growing numbers, there are high chances of internet predators lurking around to exploit unsuspecting children on the platform.
 In fact, hidden activities are happening on Roblox.
 For example, a report has it that several games on Roblox encourage adult content.

 If you’re a parent wondering what your kids do on Roblox and whether it’s safe for their use, this resource will enlighten you.
-In this article, we’ll dive deep into Roblox, how it works, the dangers it exposes your kids to and measures you can take to keep watch over your young ones.
+In this article, we’ll dive into Roblox, how it works, the dangers it exposes your kids to and measures you can take to avoid some of these risks.

 How Roblox Works